-Statement Description Tags tcp-receive-buffer Description server up receive bayjer Sets the operating system's receive buffer size for TCP sockets.
-Server tcp-send-buffer Sets the operating system's send buffer size for TCP sockets. server tkey-dhkey Sets the Diffie-Hellman key used by the server to generate shared keys. security tkey-domain Sets the domain appended to the names of all shared keys generated with TKEY. security tkey-gssapi-credential Sets the security credential for authentication keys requested by the GSS-TSIG protocol. security tkey-gssapi-keytab Sets the KRB5 keytab file to use for GSS-TSIG updates. security tls Configures a TLS connection. security tls-port Specifies the TCP port number the server uses to receive and send DNS-over-TLS protocol traffic. server, query transfer-format Controls whether multiple records can be packed into a message during zone transfers. transfer transfer-message-size Limits the uncompressed size of DNS messages used in zone transfers over TCP. transfer transfer-source Defines which local IPv4 address(es) are bound to TCP connections used to fetch zones transferred inbound by the server. transfer continues on next page
+Statement Description Tags tcp-keepalive-timeout Sets the amount of time (in millisec- onds) that the server waits on an idle TCP connection before closing it, if the EDNS TCP keepalive option is in use. query tcp-listen-queue Sets the listen-queue depth. server tcp-only Sets the transport protocol to TCP. server tcp-receive-buffer Sets the operating system's receive buffer size for TCP sockets. server tcp-send-buffer Sets the operating system's send buffer size for TCP sockets. server tkey-dhkey Sets the Diffie-Hellman key used by the server to generate shared keys. security tkey-domain Sets the domain appended to the names of all shared keys generated with TKEY. security tkey-gssapi-credential Sets the security credential for au- thentication keys requested by the GSS-TSIG protocol. security tkey-gssapi-keytab Sets the KRB5 keytab file to use for GSS-TSIG updates. security tls Configures a TLS connection. security tls-port Specifies the TCP port number the server uses to receive and send DNS-over-TLS protocol traffic. query, server continues on ne